paritytech/capi/Readme.md

 }
 ```

-Then, open your editor and import from the generated package.
+Then, open your editor and import from the installed package.

 ```ts
 import { System } from "polkadot"